tomicapretto/flexitext/README.md

 See [Matplotlib's documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.text.html#matplotlib.axes.Axes.text) for more information about their meaning and available values.

 Flexitext logo is created with Flexitext and Matplotlib (see [here](https://github.com/tomicapretto/flexitext/tree/main/docsite/logo.ipynb)).

-## Related work

-* [highlight_text](https://github.com/znstrider/highlight_text): Flexitext and highlight_text have similar goals.
-This library, highlight_text, allows you to customize more aspects of the highlighted text, such as the bounding box of the text or the border of the text with path effects.
-On the other hand, it requires you to pass a styles as a separated list of dictionaries instead of within the text.